EwilsonS/ewilsons.github.io/BCnotes2018.md

 <!-- ======================================================================================================================================================================== -->
 "they think that technology just automatically improves.
-I only improves when alot of people work very hard to make it better" -Elon Musk
+It only improves when alot of people work very hard to make it better" -Elon Musk

 **regex**